-Nydia is a first year PhD student at the Centre for Gender Studies at SOAS, University of London.
-She holds a BA in Anthropology and a minor in African American Studies (Rollins College, Winter Park, FL) and a MA in Women's History (Sarah Lawrence College, Bronxville, NY).
+Nydia is a PhD candidate at the Centre for Gender Studies and a Marie Curie Early Stage Researcher in the Initial Training Network ‘Diasporic Constructions of Home and Belonging’ (CoHaB) at Centre for Migration and Diaspora Studies.
+She holds a BA in Anthropology and a minor in African American Studies from Rollins College in Winter Park, Florida (2004) and an MA in Women's History from Sarah Lawrence College in Bronxville, New York (2011).

-Centre for Migration and Diaspora Studies
+- Centre for Migration and Diaspora Studies